loader image

 Maria Thereza Alves

-Shorelines are places of constant, visible change, perceivable over hours instead of millennia.
-They were the location of the tetrapod’s uncomfortable, wriggly and exhausting first steps or slithers within the intertidal zone between 390 – 360 million years ago, and they continue to shape the evolution of life today, serving as dynamic habitats where organisms must continually adapt to shifting tides and changing climates.
+Shorelines are sites of constant and visible transformation, where change unfolds over hours rather than millennia.
+They marked the location of the tetrapod’s first uncomfortable, wriggling, and laborious steps within the intertidal zone between 390 and 360 million years ago, and they continue to shape the evolution of life today.
+As dynamic habitats, shorelines demand continual adaptation from the organisms that inhabit them, responding to shifting tides and changing climates.

-Shoreline is an exploration of this unique part of our world and its significance to humans, highlighting the ecological, geo-political, and aesthetic significance of coastal environments whilst understanding them as natural thresholds and areas of contamination-as-collaboration.
+Shoreline is an exploration of these singular environments and their relevance to human experience.
+It addresses the ecological, geopolitical, and aesthetic significance of coastal zones, framing them as natural thresholds and as spaces of “contamination-as-collaboration.”

-Providing us with hardy, diverse ecosystems and natural boundaries, shorelines operate in contrast to our human understanding of a boundary or border – the limit of an area or designated separation – and instead are thresholds marked by ceaseless negotiation.
-“It is a site of arrivals and departures, of safe harbours and hostile intrusions.
+Providing resilient, diverse ecosystems and acting as natural boundaries, shorelines stand in contrast to the human conception of a border as a fixed and defined separation.
+Instead, they represent thresholds defined by continuous negotiation.
+As one description puts it: “It is a site of arrivals and departures, of safe harbours and hostile intrusions.
 At once embedded in local traditions and subject to industrial development, it hosts encounters between different populations and environments, the terrestrial and the aquatic.”

 Sign up for the preview or request more info at info@tubecontemporary.com